djthorpe/gopi/README.md

   * To read about opening displays, creating windows and resources, read [EGL](doc/EGL.md).
   * To use OpenVG which provides you with Vector Graphics operations, read [OpenVG](doc/OpenVG.md).
   * To use the GPIO peripheral port, read [GPIO](doc/GPIO.md).
+  * The application framework can make it easy to write applications.
+Read [APP](doc/APP.md).

 # License